-Now, I know people say that, 'I know I shouldn't have done this.'
+I know people say, 'I know I shouldn't have done this.'
 God knows that, too.
-And other people know that, too.
+Other people know that, too.
 'I'm so bad God can't forgive me.'
 Oh really?
 What have you done?
-We won't list our sins but I'm just going through a rationalization, right?
+We won't list our sins but I'm just going through a rationalization.
 Have hope!

 Go back and read 2-Chron.
 33. King Manasseh-the worst king, the most sinful king-for 55 years he did it.
 Got involved in demonism, building idols right in God's temple.
 God was so angry He sent him off in captivity.
-And he humbled himself and prayed to God and repented-and God heard his prayer and set him back on his throne as a vassal king under the Babylonians.
-Now, have you sinned for 55 years as bad a Manasseh?
+He humbled himself and prayed to God and repented, and God heard his prayer and set him back on his throne as a vassal king under the Babylonians.
+Have you sinned for 55 years as bad a Manasseh?
 No!
 Therefore, don't ever say that God doesn't understand.
 That's the point.
-So, if you have a heart that's condemning you, don't say that God doesn't understand, He does.
+So, if you have a heart that's condemning you, don't say that God doesn't understand, He does!

-Here's what to do: 1-John 1:7: "However, if we are walking in the Light... [is what we are doing] ...as He is in the Light, then we have fellowship with one another, and the blood of Jesus Christ His own Son is cleansing us from every sin."
-Because God knows that we're going to sin with the 'law of sin and death' in us, so He has provided this way and this means so we can have the condemnation removed and reassure our hearts before God.
-And this becomes
+Here's what to do, 1-John 1:7: "However, if we walk in the Light... [is what we are doing] ...as He is in the Light, then we have fellowship with one another, and the blood of Jesus Christ, His own Son, cleanses us from all sin."
+God knows that we're going to sin with the 'law of sin and death' in us, so He has provided this way and this means so we can have the condemnation removed and reassure our hearts before God.
+This becomes: